Wednesday, March 29, 2017

 energy for what needs to be done; the trust he inspired in everyone that he meant what he said and was well-intentioned in all that he did; proof against surprise or panic; in nothing either hurried or hesitant, never short of resource, never downcast or cringing, or on the other hand angry or suspicious; generosity in good works, and a forgiving and truthful nature; the impression he gave of undeviating rectitude as a path chosen rather than enforced; the fact that no one would ever have thought himself belittled by him, or presumed to consider himself superior to him; and a pleasant humour.

-trust he inspired ... in all that he did - be a man or woman of your word. if you say you are going to do something, do all that you can to keep that commitment. be genuine in your words; do not inflate and downplay your perception. speak of things as they are. intend the best, no matter what.
+Next, we note how Maximus was a man of his word.
+We too can be someone who does what he says he will do.
+If you commit to something, do all that you can to keep that commitment.
+Be genuine in your words; do not inflate and downplay your perception.
+Speak of things as they are.
+Always ensure your intentions are the best, no matter what.

-proof against ... angry or suspicious - just as something can be water-proofed so that the object is not easily damaged by water, so too we can be surprise-proofed and panic-proofed. we should train our mind and attitude to not be surprised or panicked by anything. nothing should surprise or shock you - especially if you are 40 years old or older (for you will have generally 'seen it all'). be reserved and steady in your reactions so as to be able to apply reason and logic to any circumstance. do not be hurried or hesitant, rather be deliberate in your thought and actions. be resourceful and always upbeat in your attitude (don't be downcast or wring your hands or angry or doubtful of everyone's motivations).
+As you prepare for difficult events and circumstances, be reserved and steady in your reactions so as to be able to apply reason and logic to any circumstance.
+Do not be hurried or hesitant, rather be deliberate in your thoughts and actions.
+Furthermore, be resourceful and always upbeat in your attitude.
+Don't be downcast or wring your hands or be angry or doubtful of everyone's motivations.

 Monday, March 27, 2017